Posted on April 22, 2020 by Carlo Zoppo and

 - the access applicant’s entitlement to access information lapsed without the information being providing (including where the applicant failed to pay the relevant processing charge).

-In both cases, the access applications related to similar information.
-Indeed, the Tribunal found in both cases that all access applications could be traced to, and related to, a particular grievance held by the access applicant with the relevant authority.
+The access applications related to similar information and the Tribunal found that all access applications could be traced to, and related to, a particular grievance held by the access applicant with the relevant authority.

-Furthermore, the Tribunal found that both applicants had caused a considerable drain on the resources of the relevant authority, and that this was a significant factor in determining to make a restraint order.
+Furthermore, the Tribunal found that the applicant for information had caused a considerable drain on the resources of the relevant authority, and that this was a significant factor in determining to make a restraint order.

-Significantly, the restraint order in both proceedings was unlimited in time, meaning that the access applicants can not lodge further access applications years into the future without first approaching the Tribunal.
+Significantly, the restraint order was unlimited in time, meaning that the access applicant could not lodge further access applications years into the future without first approaching the Tribunal.

 Lessons from the Tribunal

-Whilst the power to deprive an individual of their right to information may be seen by some to be draconian, it is a power that is necessary and the two decisions of the Tribunal demonstrate that the NCAT will make such an order where the circumstances necessitate such an order.
+Whilst the power to deprive an individual of their right to information may be seen by some to be draconian, it is a power that is necessary.
+This decision of the Tribunal demonstrates that the NCAT will make such an order where the circumstances necessitate such an order.

 It is clear that, in an appropriate case, the Tribunal will not be reluctant to prevent such applicants from continuing to drain resources by way of persistent applications.

-In this regard, the two decisions, which can be viewed here and here, may have opened the doors to an increase in public authorities seeking to invoke the power under s 110 of the GIPA Act.
+In this regard, the decision, which can be viewed here, may have opened the doors to an increase in public authorities seeking to invoke the power under s 110 of the GIPA Act.

 Leave a comment